Psychology

 Credits 3.0

-This course examines the historical and current understandings of the physical/neurological underpinnings of human behavior.
-Recent advances in imaging techniques are examined as they relate to our understanding of the structure and function of the neurological substrate in human functioning.
+This course examines the historical and current understandings of the physical and biological underpinnings of human behavior.
+Recent advances in imaging techniques are examined as they relate to our understanding of the structure and function of anatomical structures and the neurological substrate in human functioning and behavior.

 PSYCG 1565: Professional Writing